disorders

 Restrictive eating patterns

 A few years back, while I was an MBBS student, I had a very thin and lean groupmate.
 She appeared to be on a restrictive eating pattern.
 Her hair were brittle, her complexion used to be dark, and sunken eyes, pale brown skin, and bones were visible.
 At that time, I thought this was how her inheritance would be.
 Later, I discovered that she would deliberately restrict having proper meals because she was too conscious about her appearance.
-I was not surprised when I figured she was suffering from purging disorder
+I was not surprised when I figured she was suffering from purging disorder.

 Restrictive eating patterns can lead to obsessive thoughts about food, food guilt, and unhealthy relationships with food, potentially leading to the development of Eating Disorders.